WebOrigami/docs/src/content/framework/intro4.md

 ## A template is a graph transformation

-In Origami, the application of a template is considered to be a graph transformation.
+We can also consider the application of a template as a graph transformation.

 In the case of the above template, we can view the elements of the template as an array: